Monkee-Boy/deploy-templates/USAGE.md

 * **:application** is the project name with no spaces or special characters.
 * **:project_name** is the pretty project name that can have spaces; this is used for HipChat notifications.
-* **:repo_url** should be the complete git url, typical from beanstalk.
+* **:repo_url** should be the complete git url, typically from beanstalk.
 * **:linked_files** should contain any files that are not in the repo but are still needed.
 This is typical config files like wp-config.php.
 Capistrano will create a symlink to these files inside `./shared`.
 These files must already exist inside shared or the deployment will fail.
 * **:linked_dirs** should contain any directories that are not in the repo but are still needed.
-This typicaly includes uploads, node_modules, bower_components, etc.
+This Typically includes uploads, node_modules, bower_components, etc.

 > In `:deploy` you will find the build task.
 This task should be customized based on the project needs.
 Typically you would invoke `build:npm` and `build:bower` here.
 You could also do `jekyll build` or anything else needed for your build process.
 >